ujjwalkandel1/ujjwalkandel1/README.md

 - 🌱 I’m currently learning **React, Nextjs**

-- 💬 Ask me about **Hi, I'm Ujjwal Kandel!A quick learner with a self-motivated attitude**
+- 💬 Ask me about **Hi, I'm Ujjwal Kandel!A quick learner with a self-motivated attitude :**

 - 📫 How to reach me **ujjwalkandel1@gmail.com**